 Some material may need to be trimmed off either end of the LPCM10 prior to use.
 However, a minimum of 10.0 m of usable material is included.
 Please note that the LPCM10 is shipped in a crate weighing over 60 kg (132 lbs) and requires a forklift for transport.
 The roll itself is approximately 30 kg (66 lbs); a team lift is recommended.

 *DISCLAIMER This laser safety fabric has been tested by a third party using EN specifications; see the Certifications tab above for details.
 Due to manufacturing variances, mechanical wear, and laser damage, Thorlabs assumes no responsibility for laser material failure.
 Please consult your local laser safety specialist before purchasing to ensure that the fabric is suitable for your application.
 To minimize risk, inspect the material before each use and ensure that it is in excellent condition.

-This laser safety fabric has been tested by a third party using EN specifications.
+This laser safety fabric has been tested by third parties using a variety of state regulations and EN specifications.
 Due to manufacturing variances, mechanical wear, and laser damage, Thorlabs assumes no responsibility for laser material failure.
 Please consult your local laser safety specialist before purchasing to ensure that the fabric is suitable for your application.
 To minimize risk, inspect the material before each use and ensure that it is in excellent condition.